Araucariaceae: Uses

 Several species are very popular ornamental trees in gardens in subtropical regions, and some are also very important timber trees, producing wood of high quality.
 Several have edible seeds similar to pine nuts, and others produce valuable resin and amber.
 In the forests where they occur, they are usually dominant trees, often the largest species in the forest; the largest is Araucaria hunsteinii, reported to 89 m tall in New Guinea, with several other species reaching 50–65 m tall.
 A. heterophylla, the Norfolk Island pine, is a well-known landscaping and house plant from this taxon.

 Skillful artisans in the Erzurum Province, Turkey, have used fossilized wood of Araucariaceae for centuries to manufacture jewelry and decorative items.
 It is known as "Oltustone", the name deriving from the town of Oltu, where it is most commonly excavated.
-Despite the fact that this semiprecious gemstone is classified as “stone”, wood anatomy reveals it was fossilized pieces of trunks of Araucariacea.
+Despite the fact that this semiprecious gemstone is classified as "stone", wood anatomy reveals it was fossilized pieces of trunks of Araucariacea.
 Oltustone, also called ‘Black Amber’ is unique to Turkey.
 It is dull and black, but when polished, acquires an attractive black sheen.

 Fossil record

 Fossils widely believed to belong to Araucariaceae include the form genera Araucarites (various), Agathoxylon and Araucarioxylon (wood), Brachyphyllum (leaves), Araucariacites and Dilwynites (pollen), and Protodammara (cones).

 The oldest definitive records of Araucariaceae are from the Early Jurassic, though there are potential earlier Late Triassic records.
 Early representatives of Araucaria are widespread across both hemispheres by the Middle Jurassic, such as Araucaria mirabilis and Araucaria sphaerocarpa from the Middle Jurassic of Argentina and England respectively.
 The oldest records of the Wollemia-Agathis lineage from the Cretaceous, including Emwadea microcarpa from the Albian aged Winton Formation of Australia and Wairarapaia mildenhallii from the Albian-Cenomanian of New Zealand.
 The oldest fossils currently confidently assignable to Agathis are those of Agathis immortalis from the Salamanca Formation of Patagonia, which dates to the Paleocene, approximately 64.67–63.49 million years ago.
 Agathis-like leaves are also known from the slightly older Lefipán Formation of the same region, which date to the very end of the Cretaceous.
+Araucariaceae fossils are also known from the latest Oligocene or earliest Miocene of the southwesternmost tip of Africa.
+Claimed records of Agathis from the Eocene of Canada based on chemical analysis of amber are questionable.